How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 3 Things that Affect the Health of Your Collections Process

-There are three other factors that should be considered when analyzing the benchmark data, especially when comparing your facility to others in the state or within a particular region.
+There are three key factors that you should consider when analyzing the data in our Benchmark Study For Skilled Nursing Facilities In Maryland, especially when comparing your facility to others in the state or within a particular region.

 1. Skilled nursing facilities have a tendency to “hold onto” their receivables, meaning they will continue to leave a resident’s receivable balance on the books long after the point of reasonable expectation of collection.
 (The alternative is to write off receivables that, realistically, you know you won’t be able to collect.)
 Couple that with not properly allowing for anticipated potential debt in your Allowance for Doubtful Accounts, your receivable balances will be unnecessarily inflated, causing an increased number of days-to-collect calculation.